 Now, this is not sensible.
 It is understandable that we should feel this way, but not sensible.
 It is because we can’t see them any longer and imagine that they have fallen in a black hole somewhere.

 We tell ourselves that John or Alice is in a mansion in Paradise.
 But we really don’t believe it.
 They are dead, and that is the end of them.

 You know, the Bible does not tell us much about what happens when a person dies, although the Apostle Paul made some remarks about our dying:

-For bodily exercise profiteth little: but godliness is profitable unto all things, having promise of the life that now is, and of that which is to come.
+For bodily exercise profits a little, but godliness is profitable for all things, having promise of the life that now is and of that which is to come.
 (I Timothy 4:8)

 The Book of Revelation speaks about the new Jerusalem.
 There certainly is a Jerusalem, a Mount Zion, in Heaven at the present time.
 But much of what is written in the last two chapters of the Book of Revelation is symbolic.
 It is true, but it is symbolic.

 In any case, golden streets are not what we desire.
 We want to see Lynn again, Sonia again, and to make new friends.
 If they don’t pave our street for a while, that is alright with us.

 As far as the coming Kingdom Age is concerned, there are animals and children, just like now.